dr-m/cbmconvert/README.md

 cmake --install .
 ```
 Note: The `-C Debug` option for `ctest` is only needed on
-multi-target generators, such as Microsoft Visual Studio.
+multi-target generators, such as Microsoft Visual Studio
+or Ninja Multi-Config.

 On many Unix-like systems, a single-target 'Unix Makefiles' generator
 will be used by default, and the type of the target may be changed